Education guide - Better Access to mental health care for eligible practitioners and allied health professionals

 A calendar year is from 1 January to 31 December.

-From 1 September 2018, the limit of 10 individual and 10 group services can be made up of:
+The limit of 20 individual and 10 group services can be made up of:

 - face-to-face consultations